-I confess: this chowder is actually made with a bunch of leftovers.
+I have to admit that this creamy fish chowder is actually made with a bunch of leftovers.

-I made a tapas dinner for friends and two of those dishes were garlic prawns in olive oil and a delicious cold salt cod and tomato salad.
+So I threw a Spanish style tapas dinner for friends and two of those dishes were garlic prawns in olive oil and a delicious cold salt cod and tomato salad.
 To prepare the garlic prawns I needed peeled prawns so I kept the heads and shells aside.

-I turned those into a flavorful broth base of this fish chowder.
-And what was left of the salt cod salad ended up in this creamy soup as well.
+I turned those into a flavorful broth of this fish chowder.
+And what was left of the salt cod salad ended up in this creamy soup.

 Creamy Fish Chowder with Salt Cod & Tomatoes

-I make this prawn broth slash reduction very often actually.
+I make this prawn broth slash prawn reduction very often actually.